 Unlike France and the United States, Italy's president does not hold executive power and is selected in a different -- and highly secretive -- round of elections.

 While the broad framework of Italy’s political system has remained largely consistent since the country became a republic in 1947, electoral laws change frequently and this year, things will be a bit different for Italians heading the polls.

-Much like in the last general elections, held in 2018, the current electoral system favours coalitions over individual parties and sets the majority threshold at 40% of seats.
+Much like in the last general elections, held in 2018, the current electoral system favours coalitions over individual parties and generally enables parties that get over 40% of the vote to get a majority of seats.